EXPRESSCLUSTER/Data-Dedup/README.md

    </p>

 ## Testing
-The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication. **Files must be larger than 32KB to work**.
+The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication.
+All of these tests were run on a mirror disk and a shared disk. **Files must be larger than 32KB to work**.

 ### File Too Small
 I created 1K text file on the volume, copied it two times, and manually ran a dedup job.